CrowdStrike/falcon-operator/docs/container/README.md

 #### (Option 3) Use a custom Image URI

 Image must be available at the specified URI; setting the image attribute will cause registry settings to be ignored.
-No image mirroring will be leveraged, and version pinning is implied.
+No image mirroring will be leveraged, and version locking is implied.

 Example:
 ```